-When the company spends the money in order to purchase the new assets that appear in the balance sheet of the company such as machinery, plant, land, buildings, equipment, etc then it will be treated as the capital outlay of the company.
-The money is spent by the company for purchasing the new assets as it would enable the increase in the future growth of the company.
+When the company spends the money to purchase the new assets that appear in the balance sheet of the company, such as machinery, plant, land, buildings, equipment, etc., then it will be treated as the capital outlay of the company.
+The company spends the money on purchasing the new assets as it would enable the increase in the future growth of the company.

 #2 – Extending the Life of Its Existing Assets

-When the company invests the money in the existing assets of its business which leads to an increase in the life of the assets and the production capacity, then such expenses will be counted under the capital outlay of the company.
+When a company invests money in the existing assets of its business, it leads to an increase in the life of the assets and production capacity.
+Such expenses are counted under the capital outlay of the company.